mmaryam2020/COVID-19-Question-Answering-System/README.md

 The path to Data file can be fined in the Data folder

 ## Result
-Here is an example of the result for analyzing pulmonary disease as risk factors:
+Here is an example of analyzing pulmonary disease as risk factors:

 ![this](Images/Covid19RiskFactors.JPG)